ROCm/rocm-install-on-windows/docs/how-to/install.rst

         .. note::

-            You must perform a system restart for a complete installation of the Display Driver.
+            You must perform a system restart for a complete installation of the Display driver.

         To start the installation, follow these steps: